Danziger/CarND-T1-P5-Vehicle-Detection/writeup_template.md

   </tr>
 </table>

-An this is how all 3 come together:
+And this is how all 3 come together:

 ![alt text][image3]